Claus von Bülow: Attempted murder trials

 Cortivo testified that the hypodermic needle tainted with insulin on the outside (but not inside) would have been dipped in insulin but not injected; injecting it through flesh would have wiped it clean.
 Evidence also showed that Sunny's hospital admission three weeks before her final coma showed she had ingested at least 73 aspirin tablets, a quantity that could only have been self-administered, and which indicated her state of mind.

-Dershowitz, in his book Taking the Stand, writes about Claus von Bülow's dinner party after he was found not guilty at his trial.
-Dershowitz replied to the invitation that he would not attend if it was a "victory party," and Bülow assured him that it was only a dinner for "several interesting friends."
-Norman Mailer also attended the dinner where Dershowitz explained why the evidence pointed to Bülow not having attempted to murder his wife.
+Dershowitz, in his book Taking the Stand, writes about von Bülow's dinner party after he was found not guilty at his trial.
+Dershowitz replied to the invitation that he would not attend if it was a "victory party", and von Bülow assured him that it was only a dinner for "several interesting friends".
+Norman Mailer also attended the dinner where Dershowitz explained why the evidence pointed to von Bülow not having attempted to murder his wife.
 As Dershowitz recounted, Mailer grabbed the arm of his wife, Norris Church Mailer, and said: "Let's get out of here.
 I think this guy is innocent.
 I thought we were going to be having dinner with a man who actually tried to kill his wife.
 This is boring."

-Upon his acquittal, von Bülow made his home in London while making occasional appearances at social events and Broadway opening nights in London for the rest of his life.
+After his acquittal, von Bülow made his home in London while making occasional appearances at Broadway opening nights and other Manhattan social events for the rest of his life.

 Death

-Bülow died on 25 May 2019 at his home in London, England.
+Von Bülow died on 25 May 2019 at his home in London, England.